cal-adapt/climakitae/docs-mkdocs/climate-data-interface/concepts.md

 ### Example: Navigating the Hierarchy

-You want monthly maximum temperature from WRF downscaling.
-Here's how it maps to the hierarchy:
+For example, let's say you want monthly maximum temperature from WRF downscaling.
+Here's how that maps to the hierarchy:

 ```python
 from climakitae.new_core.user_interface import ClimateData